 2. ANTICIPATE OTHERS TO MAKE A MISTAKE

-When you’re driving on the road you are susceptible to the actions of others.
-More often than not it is others on the road who are a potential hazard and it is usually their mistakes which will cause an accident.
+When you're driving on the road you are susceptible to the actions of others.
+More often than not it is others on the road who are a potential hazard and it is usually their mistakes that will cause an accident.
 To help reduce the risk of an accident, you should expect others to make a mistake on the road and prepare to react appropriately.
 One of the worst things you can do is make assumptions about other road users, for example, that they are concentrating and have seen you as you cannot trust other road users.

 3. ALWAYS USE SIGNALS

-Always ensure that when you’re driving that you make yourself visible.
+Always ensure that when you're driving that you make yourself visible.
 To help ensure that you are seen by others, there are several things that you can do.
 For example, use your indicators, turn on your headlights before dark and ensure that your brake lights are fully working.
-In doing this, you will provide drivers, pedestrians and cyclists of your intentions so that they have to prepare and react.
+In doing this, you will provide drivers, pedestrians and cyclists with your intentions so that they have to prepare and react.
 Try and give plenty of notice to help to avoid causing any accidents.